kulture56/kulture56/README.md

 Hello!
 I'm **Collins**, also known as **Kulture**.
 This repository showcases a variety of configuration files and personal projects that highlight my expertise and journey in data analytics, data science, visualization, and machine learning. 🚀✅

+🌍  I'm based in Toronto, Canada originally from Nairobi, Kenya 🖥️  See my portfolio at https://www.datascienceportfol.io/CollinsMurichu ✉️  You can contact me at murichucollins26@gmail.com

 **About Me**